 Training and Education.
 Our attorneys can develop training programs designed specifically for your workplace, including training programs for management and supervisory employees in areas such as harassment, discrimination, retaliation, discipline and discharge and diversity awareness.
 We also have prepared training materials that are available for purchase, including our Fair Credit Reporting Act Toolkit and our Mock Sexual Harassment Trial video.
 Additionally, we regularly present webinars, breakfast briefings and seminars for in-house counsel, management and human resources personnel.
 Visit the Events and Seminars section of our Web site for details on upcoming events.

 Publications.
 We annually publish our SourceBook and provide online access.
 The SourceBook is updated annually and is an arsenal of vital information to reference throughout the year.
 Additionally, we regularly publish Legal Alerts, providing timely updates on legal developments impacting employers, including important court decisions as well as legislative and regulatory developments.
-We also publish Management Update, our quarterly newsletter, which provides information on legal developments and practical issues that impact employers.
 Other publications include our Airline Management Letter, providing current information on legal issues relevant to employers in the airline industry, and our Noncompete Newsletter, discussing developments in the areas of noncompete and trade secrets law.

 Litigation Defense.
 Despite their best efforts, employers often find themselves the target of employment-related lawsuits.
 We represent employers before administrative agencies, such as the Equal Employment Opportunity Commission (EEOC), including conducting investigations and preparing position statements or assisting clients in doing so.
 Additionally our attorneys have extensive experience defending employers in individual and complex litigation, including class and collective actions and multidistrict litigation.